 Specialists don't need a referral, and prescriptions may or may not be covered under the PFFS plan.

-If you have special needs, you may be eligible for a special needs plan.
-These plans offer prescription drug coverage, and you'll often need a primary care doctor.
+If you have special needs, and you are eligible for both Medicare and Medicaid you may be eligible for a Dual Eligible Special Needs Plan (D-SNP).
+These plans offer many benefits, including prescription drug coverage and often financial assistance (e.g. allowance of funds to put toward utility bills and/or healthy foods, etc...).
+You'll often need a primary care doctor.
 Special needs plans require you to meet certain requirements, such as:

 - Specific disease